 The SBAR assists your school to develop their own budget and allocate funding to deliver on the strategic directions in your Strategic Improvement Plan (SIP).

-Your school receives their updated SBAR in late Term 1 of the following year, based on published Actual student enrolments with many of the allocations not changing between the October SBAR and the updated SBAR.
+Your school receives their updated SBAR in late Term 1 of the following year, based on published Actual student enrolments with many of the allocations not changing between SBAR and the updated SBAR adjustments.

 The animation 'The SBAR: Getting Started' provides an overview of the structure and purpose of the School Budget Allocation Report.
 This animation helps school leaders to understand the elements used in the development of their School Budget Allocation Report.